 You’re Not Taking the Correct Dosage for Your Concern

-To get the effects of your probiotic and help repopulate the gut with healthy bacteria, you have to take the dosage of probiotics that is effective for your concern.
+To get the effects of your probiotic and help support digestive health, you have to take the dosage of probiotics that is effective for your concern.
 Consistency is also critical, so ensure you get into a habit and take your probiotic every day.

 Start by being clear on why you are taking a probiotic.
 If you are taking a probiotic for general health, for example, the dosage you need may be very different than if you are trying to prevent Antibiotic Associated Diarrhea.

 It is also important to read labels.
 Some brands may claim a high number of bacteria (CFU count), but to get that dosage you may have to take multiple pills throughout the day.